stephenslab/mixsqp-paper/README.md

 ## Setup instructions

-To work through the [demos][github-site], follow these steps:
+To work through the [demos][github-site], follow these steps.

+**Note:** If you encounter a problem running the demos, or installing any of the programs, you want to try replicating our computing setup as closely as possible.
+At the bottom of each Jupyter notebook and webpage included [here][github-site], we have recorded information about the setup used to run the Julia code.

 1. Install [Julia](http://julialang.org).

-2. Install the Distributions and LowRankApprox Julia packages:
+2. Install the [Distributions][distributions-julia] and
+   [LowRankApprox][lowrankapprox-julia] Julia packages:

    ```
    Pkg.add("Distributions")
+   Pkg.add("LowRankApprox")
    ```

 3. Restart Julia, then precompile the packages and load them to make